DaryaTarasowa/TasksManager/README.md

 # TaskManager
-This is a portfolio project, implemented usint React-Reduc and Kotlin
+This is a portfolio project, implemented usint React-Redux and Kotlin

 ## Installation
 ### Backend: